Sharply o-minimal structures and sharp cellular decomposition: Introduction

 \subsection{Sharply o-minimal structures}

-Let $\cS$ be an o-minimal expansion of the real field.
+Let $\cS$ be any structure, though in this paper we will always work with an o-minimal expansion of the real field.
 We introduce the notion of an FD-filtration, a filtration on the collection of all definable sets in $\cS$ by two natural numbers, called format (denoted $\cF$) and degree (denoted $D$).